AngeloGalav/gauntlet/README.md

 ## TODOs
 Plz keep the todo list updated!
+- [ ] IMPORTANT!!!!
+NEED TO FIX LABELS FOR IMAGES (ESTABLISH WHAT 0 AND 1 MEAN!!!!!!!!!!)
 - [x] Create some models
     - [ ] test standard CNN
     - [x] Fine-tuned resnet